|

 your appointment.

-wheelchairs, and there is a ramp and handrail through to the rear consulting
+and there is a ramp through to the rear consulting room.

 |